-Over the past few days, demonstrations have taken place in the U.S., UK, and across the world to protest the killing of George Floyd at the hands of Minneapolis police on May 25 and demand more is done to end racism and police brutality.
-One of the first steps non-Black people can take in helping this cause is educating themselves on the issue.
+May 26, 2021, marked the first anniversary of George Floyd’s death at the hands of Minneapolis police.
+In the days, weeks, and months following, demonstrations took place in the U.S., the UK, and across the world calling for an end to police violence, united under the message that Black Lives Matter.
+The world changed.
+Alongside campaigning, allies learnt that one of the first steps they needed to take was educating themselves on the issues at hand.
 Reading about racism here in the UK will not be a comfortable experience, but with so many informative books about the topic, there are no excuses not to be doing it.

 This list is by no means exhaustive or definitive, it is simply a starting point for those looking to educate themselves.

 The History Of Racism & Anti-Racist Activism In The UK

 Racism As It Looks In The UK Today

 Books From UK Writers On How To Be Actively Anti-Racist